A Fun Course to Enjoy, But Don't Mistake Fun For Easy!

 - CHAINS - Brand spanking new, blue power coated MachV's.
 What a wonderful basket to throw at.

 - SHOT SHAPING - The back nine has a few real nice plays.
 Hole (18), easily my favorite shot, is a narrowing 300 foot fairway with the basket cutting left at the end.
 In addition, several of the shorter shots have to be on slightly angled precise lines to provide the best angle to attack the basket from.

 - SKILL LEVEL FRIENDLY - As the course continues to beat in, I feel the current set up will be near optimal for its intended purposes.
 It will be welcoming to beginners and rec players, but yet there's also still just enough here to keep the local advanced player entertained.

-- QUICK PLAY - Two of us played this in 75 minutes.
-Figure a typical group of four, 90 to 120 minutes to play this one.
+- QUICK PLAY - I've completed a two sum in 75 minutes and solo in 50 minutes.
+Figure a typical group of four, 100 to 120 minutes to play this one.